-Check with your employer about increasing your contributions into your pension.
+Check with BA about increasing your contributions into your pension.

-+ So Make additional contributions
+Make additional contributions

 You can choose to add more money to your pension pot by paying-in a lump sum.
 This is sometimes known as making an additional voluntary contribution (AVC).